 by TeachThought Staff

-So explaining things isn’t “bad,” so how about beginning with some clarification.
+So explaining things isn’t ‘bad.’
+But first, some clarification.
 Talking is not lecturing–it’s talking.
-Talking with students and expecting them to respond meaningfully isn’t lecture–that’s accountable talk, which itself is close to a Socratic dialogue or Paideia seminar.
+Talking with students and expecting them to respond meaningfully isn’t lecture–that’s accountable talk, which might be closer to Socratic Discussion or dialogue or Paideia seminar.
 Explaining an idea verbally, especially if being done to clarify a context or history of circumstance–can be a powerful tool if used expertly.

 Or when students have mastered a core set of understandings, and are ready–in unison–to hear something from an honest-to-goodness expert who only has an hour to unload what he/she knows.
 In these cases, when…